lbissot/Master-Thesis/Dataset_creation/README.md

 This file is used to remove undesired entries from the download scripts in order not to download an excessive amount of data.

+### dataset.py

+This file contains the class dataset along with its methods.

 ### `dataset_creation_utils.py`

 This file contains all the utility functions used to build the dataset.

 ### `dataset_creation_toy.ipynb`

-This file shows examples of how to use the functions located in util in order to build the dataset.
+This file shows examples of how to use the dataset class.